What Causes of Hair Loss Treatment in Women

 Did you know that 65% of women experience hair loss?
 Studies show that 30 million women suffer from hair loss every year.
-So if you’re feeling embarrassed and insecure about your hair loss, please be assured that hair loss is not a rare occurrence in women.
+So if you’re feeling embarrassed and insecure about your hair loss, please be assured that hair loss treatment in women is not a rare occurrence.

 There are different causes for hair loss in women that range from short-term stress to long-term, medically-diagnosed conditions that require continuous or more aggressive treatment.